spicyjack/mayhem-docs/mayhem.md

       registered
     - When a message is received for a given object, the socket queries that object with a `can` call to see if that object can handle the message
+    - Socket object handles serializing/deserializing data; this would allow passing one or more objects between the caller and the reciever

     $socket->send(